 The RP of the Corporate Debtor and Reliance Telecom Limited (RTL) had filed intervention applications before the NCLAT in the appeal filed by the Department of Telecommunications against the resolution plan approval orders of the Aircel companies (wherein the NCLAT was adjudicating on the questions framed by the Hon'ble Supreme Court in the SC Judgement).
 The RP had also filed written legal submissions in this regard with the NCLAT.
-The Hon'ble NCLAT has pronounced its judgement dated April 13, 2021 setting out its findings on the questions framed in the SC Judgement of the NCLAT before the Supreme Court.
+The Hon'ble NCLAT has pronounced its judgement dated April 13, 2021 setting out its findings on the questions framed in the SC Judgment.
+The RP has filed appeals in respect of the Corporate Debtor and RTL against the judgement of the NCLAT before the Supreme Court.
 On August 2, 2021, the appeals were listed when the bench issued notice in the matter and tagged the same with Civil Appeal No 1810 of 2021 (being the appeal filed by the COC of Aircel companies) and also allowed the application seeking permission to file the civil appeal.
+On February 22, 2022, the Supreme Court has granted a period of six weeks to the DoT to file counter affidavit.
+The matter was last listed on May 2, 2022 wherein the SC directed the matter to be tentatively listed in the third week of July 2022.
+The matter was mentioned on August 5, 2022 for early listing for arguments, but the Supreme Court directed the matter to be listed after eight weeks.
 The appeals are currently sub judice.